This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Boric acid is toxic at far lower doses than borax, so any study that isn’t clear about which of the two is used for the data should not be considered credible.
 (This includes the EWG data.)

-Borax can be toxic at the very high doses used in animal studies.
-It has this effect at high doses is because it is essentially an overdose of the element boron, which is a nutrient required for hormone regulation in small quantities.
-Iron, zinc and calcium are required by the body too, but an overdose of any of these will also send you to the hospital!
+Borax can be toxic at the high doses used in animal studies.
+It has this effect at high doses is because it is essentially an overdose of the element boron.
+Iron, zinc and calcium are required by the body too, but an overdose of any of these will also send you to the hospital, or even kill you!

-However, adults could never possibly ingest anything even close to the amount of borax required to do harm—unless they worked unprotected for years in a borax mine or packaging factory.
-(However, you will want to keep your small children out of the borax, just as you would keep them away from the chewable vitamins.
+However, adults would never ingest anything even close to the amount of borax required to do harm—unless they worked unprotected for years in a borax mine or packaging factory.
+However, you will want to keep your small children and pets out of the borax, just as you would keep them away from the chewable vitamins.
 An overdose of boron can be as dangerous as an overdose of zinc or iron, especially for small bodies.

 Borax is officially classified as non-carcinogenic and a mild skin irritant.
 The high alkalinity of borax (pH 9.5) is what causes skin irritation, which is the same reason that washing soda and even baking soda cause skin irritation, too.
 The alkaline pH of borax, washing soda and baking soda is what softens the water, and makes it possible for them to clean your clothes.